-‘Beyond Caravaggio’ is the first major UK exhibition to explore the impact of Caravaggio’s work both on the art of his contemporaries and followers.
+‘Beyond Caravaggio’ is the first major exhibition in the UK to explore the influence of Caravaggio on the art of his contemporaries and followers.

 Photo © The National Gallery of Ireland, Dublin